RussmanJr/CineSwitch/README.md

 3. **Open** the `index.html` file in your web browser.
 4. **Import Videos**: To add videos to the player, place your video files in the `videos` directory within the project folder.
 Supported formats include `.mp4`, `.webm`, and `.ogg`.
 The playlist will automatically detect and list all videos stored in the `videos` folder.

+### Included Demonstration Video Files

+This project comes with three demonstration video files for testing and showcasing the video player's functionality.
+These files are included in the project's releases and are located in the `videos` folder:

+- `Big Buck Bunny - Trailer.mp4`
+- `Sahara Desert & Dubai Desert.mp4`
+- `Sea Waves & Beach.mp4`

+These files can be replaced with your own video files for production use.

 ## Technologies Used

 This project utilizes the following technologies: